DocHolliday13x/reading-notes/Class301/class07.md

 ### API Keys

 1. Geocoding API - Did you get your API key?
+YES

 2. Weather Bit API - Did you get your API key?
+YES, but it's provisioning for 30 minutes.

 3. Yelp API - Did you get your API key?
+NO, I can't figure out how to.

 4. The Movie DB API Docs - Did you get your API key?
+NO, because if I don't use it, it will expire after 60 minutes.

 #### Things I Would Like to Know More About